moritzglb/VCVD2023/README.md

 7. The last step is setting the correct labels and plot settings so the result is displayed correctly.
 The matplotlib.org help-site was used to find the correct arguments.

 8. Besides the graphs the user can also get the most useful information from the console.
-Values like the entered variables, stopping distance, deceleration and stopping time are displayed.
+The entered variables, stopping distance, deceleration and stopping time are displayed.
     The standard "Rule-of-Thumb" formula for the calculation of an emergency braking distance is also implemented and given as an output for comparison to the user.
     This is done without and with a reaction time, while the calculations above show the distance needed from fully applied brakes to stand-still.